alexandertrefz/essence/packages/standard-library/README.md

 Essence — 285 of 479 as this is written, counting one entry per Overload and `loop`'s free Functions with them; the rest bind to `@essence-lang/runtime`.
 Seven more are written on a PROTOCOL rather than on a Namespace, once for every
-conformer: `Equatable.isNot`, and `Orderable`'s four inequalities, `isBetween` and `clamp`.
+conformer: `Equatable.isNot`, `Comparable`'s four inequalities, and
+`Orderable`'s `isBetween` and `clamp`.
 A conformer answers each without writing anything, and a Namespace that writes a Method of the name replaces the provided one on its own rung — which is what `Optional::isNot`, `Integer::isNot` and `Integer::isLessThan` do, each for a reason its own declaration gives.
 What stays native is a